tarun-954/civic-connect/backend/ml/README.md

 python backend/ml/service.py
 ```

-You should see: "Pothole Detection Service initialized"
+You should see: "Issue Detection Service initialized"

 ### Step 4: Test with an Image
 ```bash